adrienruault/pokerface/README.md

 [![Coverage Status](https://coveralls.io/repos/github/adrienruault/pokerface/badge.svg?branch=master)](https://coveralls.io/github/adrienruault/pokerface?branch=master)
 # pokerface

+The idea of this project is to use reinforcement learning to create an AI able to play poker.

+## gameframework

-`gameframework` is a package that emulates poker games.
+`gameframework` is a package that allows to emulate poker games.

-Here is an example of how to run a game:
+Here is an example of how to run a simple game programmatically:

 ```python
 def main():